ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Experimental: fast cycle format.
 20 cards, and you cycle through them

 ## Source Draft V2
 Draft format for 2 players.
 You will draft your deck during the game (you do not bring your own deck, the format/mode has it's own predefined card pool).
+You begin the game with 15 life instead of 20 in this mode, and a deck of 5 'Explore' cards.

 Begin the game with 5 decks (one for each source) on the table.
 It is known which deck is which source, but the decks themselves are face down.
 Each player is takes a number of cards from the source decks, they have the choice of:
 1. 10 cards from one deck.